 Ever thought about hiking in Bolivia?
 Peru is famous for its Inca trail to Machu Picchu.
 But did you know Bolivia has an Inca trail as well?
 This famous Inca road system runs through Argentina, Chile, Colombia, Ecuador, and Peru and is almost 30,000 kilometers long.
 In Bolivia you can make a beautiful day hike, walk on these ancient trails and enjoy the magical Andes Mountains.
 Since this road plays an important role in the history of Latin America and Pre-Columbian cultures, I made a special TV report about this trail.
-Read everything about the hike in this article, including some history and background information.
+Read everything about this Bolivia hike in this article, including history and background information.

 History & Background information

-The road system, called Qhapaq Ñan, in Quechua ( the language of the Incas), was build by the Incas and served as an important communication and trading network.
+The road system, called Qhapaq Ñan, in Quechua ( the language of the Incas), was built by the Incas and served as an important communication and trading network.
 Chasquis, or couriers, brought messages from one place to another, using this road.
 And everything happened according to a well-organized relay system.
 It is said that people knew what had happened at a distance of 300 kilometers, within a day.
 I’m fascinated by this idea!

 The construction and location of the Inca trail are unique.
 The trail in Bolivia connects the high peaks of the Andes with the coast and runs through rainforests, valleys and deserts.
 It is unbelievable to think that this road was built thousands of years ago, with the very limited resources of that time!
 This ancient Inca road is on UNESCO’s World Heritage List, and this listing is special because the different countries worked together to get it included.